-(iv) Cardiol entered into an exclusive supply agreement (the "Noramco Exclusive Supply Agreement") with Noramco, Inc. ("Noramco") dated September 28, 2018, as amended on December 7, 2018, and as further amended on December 11, 2018, pursuant to which Noramco will be the exclusive supplier of pharmaceutical cannabidiol for Cardiol.
+(iv) Cardiol entered into an exclusive supply agreement (the "Noramco Exclusive Supply Agreement") with Noramco, Inc. ("Noramco") dated September 28, 2018, as amended on December 7, 2018, December 11, 2018, and July 2, 2019, pursuant to which Noramco will be the exclusive supplier of pharmaceutical cannabidiol for Cardiol.
 Noramco is a Georgia corporation engaged in the business of manufacturing and selling active pharmaceutical ingredients.

-Notes to Condensed Interim Financial Statements Three Months Ended March 31, 2019 (Expressed in Canadian Dollars) Unaudited
+Notes to Condensed Interim Financial Statements Three and Six Months Ended June 30, 2019 (Expressed in Canadian Dollars) Unaudited

-11. Commitments (continued)
+12. Commitments (continued)

 (iv) (continued) Pursuant to the terms of the Noramco Exclusive Supply Agreement, Cardiol paid Noramco a non-recoupable payment of US\$3,000,000 (the "Exclusivity Payment").
-The Exclusivity Payment will continue to be credited towards purchases during 2019.
+The Exclusivity Payment represents a prepayment for inventory and is being credited towards purchases.
 Cardiol, in its sole discretion, may choose to make minimum annual purchases in order to maintain its exclusive rights under the terms of the Noramco Exclusive Supply Agreement.